Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 ## How to Assign Annotations

-Annotations may be added when initially uploading a file, or at a later date.
-This can be done using the command line client, the Python client, the R client, or from the Web.
-Using the analytical clients facilitates batch and automated population of annotations across many files.
-The Web client can be used to bulk update many files using [file views](/articles/views.html).
+Annotations may be added when initially uploading a file or at a later date.
+This can be done using the command line client, the Python client, the R client, or from the web.
+Using the programmatic clients facilitates batch and automated population of annotations across many files.
+The web client can be used to bulk update many files using [file views](/articles/views.html).

 ### Adding Annotations